Operation Aphrodite: Project history

 The remote control system was insufficient for safe takeoff, so each drone was taken aloft by a volunteer crew of a pilot and a flight engineer to an altitude of 2,000 ft (600 m) before transfer of control to the CQ-4 operators.
 After successful turnover of control of the drone, the two-man crew would arm the payload and parachute out of the cockpit.
 The 'mothership' would then direct the missile to the target.
+To allow easier exit when the pilot and co-pilot were to parachute out, the usual escape hatch was removed, and the opening enlarged and modified for quicker egress, and on some aircraft, the cockpit roof was removed.

 After failures in early August, the "double Azon" system was replaced with an improved system brought from the US, and missions were paused while this system was installed and tested.
 Aircraft with this fitted had the codename "Castor".
 The system was a single transmitter in the mother aircraft and a receiver in the 'robot'.
 The first mission with the Castor was on 11 September 1944.
 There had also been modifications to improve the visibility of the drone: Eureka/Rebecca radio equipment for the mother to home onto, the smoke dispenser (controlled by radio signal), and painting the upper surfaces of the drone yellow.

 For Anvil missions, the US Navy provided their own controller aircraft, two Lockheed PV-1, and a B-17 accompanied it to receive the television signals.